CardinK/Website-Style-Guide/README.md

 In addition I have included an interactive section on the Float CSS property.

-Javascript was not not required for this project, but I did utilize it to enhance the user experience.
+Javascript was not required for this project, but I did utilize it to enhance the user experience.
 I hope to update this guide as my full stack knowledge grows.